0xSero/partisia-docs/docs/pbc-fundamentals/mpc-token-model-and-account-elements.md

 ### On-chain contract information

-Contracts can hold MPC tokens, by transferring MPC tokens to them from another account or contract.
-The on-chain contract information is defined, like accounts, in the blockchain account-plugin [source code](https://gitlab.com/partisiablockchain/governance/account-plugin).
-The MPC tokens on contracts are stored in the field `mpcTokens` that can be seen in [ContractStorage](https://partisiablockchain.gitlab.io/governance/account-plugin/com/partisiablockchain/governance/account/ContractStorage.html).
+Contracts can hold MPC tokens similar to accounts.
+The on-chain contract information is defined, in the [source code](https://gitlab.com/partisiablockchain/governance/account-plugin) for the blockchain.
+The fields of the [on-chain contract information](https://partisiablockchain.gitlab.io/governance/account-plugin/com/partisiablockchain/governance/account/ContractStorage.html) hold the following:
+- `mpcTokens`: The total amount of MPC tokens this contract holds.
+This number is always non-negative and transferable.

-If a contract is deleted, the MPC tokens it may have held, are added to the context-free field `removedContractsMpcTokens` which can be seen in [AccountStateLocal](https://partisiablockchain.gitlab.io/governance/account-plugin/com/partisiablockchain/governance/account/AccountStateLocal.html).
+If a contract is deleted, the MPC tokens it may have held, are added to the [on-chain context-free information](https://partisiablockchain.gitlab.io/governance/account-plugin/com/partisiablockchain/governance/account/AccountStateLocal.html) which hold the following information:
+- `removedContractsMpcTokens`: The total amount of MPC tokens that have been collected from deleted contracts that held MPC tokens.

 Contracts are simpler than accounts in the token model, since their tokens are always transferable, they can not be staked, and the amount is always non-negative.

 Below is an example of the on-chain contract information for a given contract that has received 1 MPC token and can be found [here](https://browser.testnet.partisiablockchain.com/contracts/01a4082d9d560749ecd0ffa1dcaaaee2c2cb25d881)